We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $$

-- Key ingredients: Decaffeinated black tea, vanilla, and nutmeg
+- Key ingredients: decaffeinated black tea, vanilla, nutmeg

 Yet black tea offers other health benefits, and a warm cup of tea can still help soothe and calm you as a part of your nightly ritual.

-This decaf blend from Yorkshire Tea makes a great alternative to herbal blends.
-Along with having an overall 4.5-star rating on Amazon, it’s a tried-and-true favorite nighttime tea, especially during the colder months.
+This decaf blend makes a great alternative to herbal blends.
+Along with having an overall 4.6-star rating on Amazon, it’s a tried-and-true favorite nighttime tea, especially during the colder months.